 - Users Your category will only be visible to the users that you select here.

-Once you've hidden one or more categories via either method, go to WooCommerce → Settings → Products → Protected categories to configure a few more basic settings.
+Once you've hide WooCommerce categories on shop page or category page via either method, go to WooCommerce → Settings → Products → Protected categories to configure a few more basic settings.

 One especially important group of settings is Category Visibility.

 If you want to completely remove a WooCommerce category from the shop page, you should uncheck both boxes.
 Alternatively, tick both boxes to still display the category, but require users to enter a password or login to see its contents.